addman2/aiida-python/README.md

 # AiiDA Python

-This package allows you to run python code as `CalcJob` on a remote computer.
+This package is an AiiDA plugin allowing you to run python code as `CalcJob` on a remote computer.
 Usage is easy one has to inherit CalcJobPython class and instead of `prepare_for_submition` method one ahs to overload `run_python`.
 Parser is generated automatically one does not have to write its own.

 ```from aiida.orm import (Int, Float, Str, List, ArrayData)